xmos/lib_mic_array/README.rst

 Related application notes
 .........................

-See the `demo/` subdirectory for examples.
-Also, sln_voice uses this library extensively and contains multiple examples both bare-metal and under the RTOS.
+See the `demos/` subdirectory for simple examples.
+Also, `sln_voice` uses this library extensively and contains multiple examples both bare-metal and under the RTOS.
 See https://github.com/xmos/sln_voice/tree/develop/examples.